All About Rectal Cancer

 How is rectal cancer treated?

 Surgery is the most common treatment for rectal cancers.
 If the tumor is small, it can be removed by a surgical procedure called local excision, which removes only the cancerous area.
-Patients with stage 0 and I disease are typically treated with surgery only.
+Patients with stage 0 and I disease are often treated with surgery only.

 A larger tumor requires a resection (removal of the tumor and some healthy tissue surrounding it) and anastomosis (the two tumor-free ends of the bowel are reconnected).
 If the bowel ends cannot be reconnected, a colostomy is made.